 “Hey, I know who you are!
 You perform with Peter Gabriel!!
 You were the one he was referring to when he shouted out on stage, ‘Mr. Tony Levin, shaking his tree!‘ at the Secret World Live show!!
 I’ve been a big fan of Peter’s music for a long time, and he’s one of my top favorite music artists.“

 I did not expect Tony to ever reply to my little message, but only a few moments later he DID!!!
 He was very friendly and laid back!
-He must have looked over my MySpace page and my personal background info that I listed on it, because he referenced it when he replied.
+He must have looked over my profile and my personal background info that I listed on it, because he referenced it when he replied.
 I don’t remember every word of what he said when he replied to me, but this was the gist of it:

 “Hi, [name removed].
 Yes, I have been touring with Peter Gabriel since…well since before you were even born!
 Good luck with your schooling and your future law school endeavors.“